JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 $ man 2 socket | grep "int socket"
 int socket(int domain, int type, int protocol);
 ```
-In most cases, the man command accurately describes what each argument means and where we can find the values that describe it.
-If not, everything is in Google :)
+<p style="text-align: justify;">In most cases, the man command accurately describes what each argument means and where we can find the values that describe it.
+If not, everything is in Google :)</p>

 - AF_INET = 2 (PF_INET)

 ```sh